nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Configure the MCUboot bootloader with the following options:

 * ``CONFIG_BOOT_SIGNATURE_KEY_FILE`` - This option defines the path to the private key that is used to sign the application and that is used by the bootloader to verify the application signature.
-  The key must be defined only in the MCUBoot bootloader configuration file.
+  The key must be defined only in the MCUboot bootloader configuration file.
 * :option:`CONFIG_IMG_MANAGER` and :option:`CONFIG_MCUBOOT_IMG_MANAGER` - These options allow the application to manage the DFU image.
   Enable both of them only for configurations that support :ref:`background DFU <nrf_desktop_bootloader_background_dfu>`.
   For these configurations, the :ref:`nrf_desktop_dfu` uses the provided API to request firmware upgrade and confirm the running image.